nguyensjsu/sp21-172-team-a/README.md

 - What features were implemented?

 ### Backoffice Help Desk App
-- View User Rewards
-	- Barista's can view the user name and reward points associated with the user.
 - Change Rewards
-	- They have the option to change the reward points by inserting a new number and clicking update rewards.
+	- They have the option to change the reward points by inserting the customer ID and the new reward number and clicking update rewards.

 ### Online Store
 - User Registration